-In brief: Companies pay to have directors who are required or expected to follow mandated or recommended governance standards while also serving as guardians of long-term corporate performance.
-But do directors and boards add value?
+In brief: Companies pay to have directors, who are required or expected to follow mandated or recommended governance standards while also serving as guardians of long-term corporate performance.
+But do directors and boards actually add value?
 And if so, how?

 Most relevant audiences: board chairs, nominating/governance committee chairs and members, CEOs, and chief financial officers